Symfa-Inc/react-ts/README.md

   1. Сlone this repo.
   2. Setup you origin.
   3. `yarn start`
-  4. Here you are :tada: :tada: :tada:
+  4. Here your are :tada: :tada: :tada: